aleksvidak/NlpTags/README.md

-# NlpTags
+# Keyword and Keyphrase Extraction
+## About the Project
-Code in this project is a result of research on natural language processing.
-It is based on Stanford CoreNLP framework and other helpful projects found on the internet regarding this subject.
+Code in this project is a result of research on natural language processing (NLP).
+Core functionalities are based on Stanford CoreNLP framework (http://nlp.stanford.edu/software/corenlp.shtml) and JUNG (http://jung.sourceforge.net/).

+Main goal during development was to create a functional Java Web Service to provide users the possibility to extract keywords and keyphrases from the given text.

 It is still work in progress and it is not something that can be useful to public yet.

-At the moment this project evolved to Java Web Service that provides users ability to choose a text they want, upload it and call web service to extract keywords or keyphrases from it with the number of keywords/keyphrases the one wants.

-# WORK
+## WORK
 Keywords extraction is based on the fixed steps:
 ------
 - provided text needs to be chunked into words,